MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-plugins/out-of-the-box-plugins.md

 ---
-title: How to use core skills in Semantic Kernel
+title: How to use core plugins in Semantic Kernel
-description: How to use core skills in Semantic Kernel
+description: How to use core plugins in Semantic Kernel
 author: johnmaeda
 ms.topic: ai-plugins
 ms.author: johnmaeda
 ms.date: 02/07/2023
 ms.service: mssearch
 ---
-# Core skills are always ready to be accessed
+# Core plugins are always ready to be accessed

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

-To provide a degree of standardization across Semantic Kernel (SK) implementations, the GitHub repo has several skills available to any SK prompt which you can browse at:
+To provide a degree of standardization across Semantic Kernel implementations, the GitHub repo has several plugins available to any Semantic Kernel prompt which you can browse at:

 [`/semantic-kernel/dotnet/src/SemanticKernel/CoreSkills/`](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/SemanticKernel/CoreSkills)

-The core skills currently supported include:
+The core plugins currently supported include:

 * `TimeSkill`: To acquire the time of day and any other temporal information
 * `TextSkill`: To deterministically manipulating text strings